Return to the index of 1954 Jeeps.

 "The wheels are from a Ford F-1000 pickup, with Firestone AT 750x16 tires, AVM locking hubs and a 2-inch body lift.
 I have also installed a gas tank under the box, electric winch, Gaucha convertible top, Volkswagen Gol seats and Maxion CB."

-See also a nice photo of Nelson crossing a log bridge (140K JPEG), featured on our cover in January 2005.
+This nice photo of Nelson crossing a log bridge was featured on our cover in January 2005.

 You can contact CJ3B.info to add your CJ-3B to the Owners & Photos pages. -- Derek Redmond